HaroldMua/GMT/README.md

 GMT is a distributed cluster GPU monitor.
 It can cooperate with SCHEDULER to achieve fine-grained scheduling task.

-GMT is an operator using Kubebuilder tool.
+GMT is an operator using [kubebuilder](https://book.kubebuilder.io/) tool.
 Therefore, generating code, creating CRD YAMLs, and deploying code are all done in a standard way.

 ## GPU metrics that GMT can monitor